kavita-p/sparks.rs/README.md

 # Sparks!

 A prototype for an oxidized version of Sparks, the Discord bot for indie TRPGs.
-Currently being implemented as a command-line tool, but will have Discord functionality once the dice logic is worked out.

 (she/her)